 The Financial Reporting Standards use the term “close members of the family of a person” and defines the term as those family members who may be expected to influence, or be influenced by, that person in their dealings with the entity.
-The term “immediate family member” includes that person's children and spouse or domestic partner, children of that person's spouse or domestic partner, and dependants of that person or that person's spouse or domestic partner.
+The term “immediate family member” includes that person's children and spouse or domestic partner, children of that person's spouse or domestic partner, and dependents of that person or that person's spouse or domestic partner.

 Independent Director (ID)

 A director who does not have a material or business relationship with the company or related persons, except in respect of director fees.
 He must be a Non-Executive Director (NED).

 The Code defines an ID as a director who is independent in conduct, character and judgement; and has no relationship with the company, its related corporations, its substantial shareholders, or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director’s independent business judgement in the best interests of the company (Provision 2.1).

 An interested person is one who could influence the company (known as “entity at risk”) to enter into a transaction with one or more interested persons (known as an “interested party transaction”) that may adversely affect the interests of the company and its shareholders.

 In the context of a company, “interested person” means: